vsetchinfc/blog/src/_posts/moving-blog.md

 ## 4. Flexibility of what and where you put on your site.

 With blogger I always had a struggle to make things to look and position them a way I wanted.
 Of course, you may argue, I could go down the path of creating my own theme template for blogger.
-Setting up a new site...
+I decided to review static site generators similar to Jekyll and came accross vuepress.
+I am using vue js for my projects and invest time to learn vuepress look more beneficial to me than going with any other platform.

 ## 5. Vuepress.
 Why vuepress?

+## 6. Site requirements

+To start with vuepress using project bolerplate or handcraft the project starter by hand is very easy.
+I will not go in details in this post and thinking to make it as seperared publication. in the over hand, there are plenty resources that already cover the basic.
+I decided to use vuepress blog theme and vuepress blog extension as a base for my blog site.
+Below is a list of requirements the site should implement: